notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/14-Security-Compliance.md

   - Automated OS patching
   - Audit the underlying instance and disks & guarantee it functions
 - **Your responsibility:**
-  - Check the ports / IP / security group inbound rules in DB’s SG
+  - Check the ports / IP / security group inbound rules in DB’s Security Group
   - In-database user creation and permissions
   - Creating a database with or without public access
   - Ensure parameter groups or DB is configured to only allow SSL connections